yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 - Detailed guidance was published on the use of TLS 1.2 {{!RFC5246}} and DTLS 1.2 {{!RFC6347}}, along with earlier protocol versions.
 This guidance is included in the original {{?RFC7525}} and mostly retained in this revised version; note that this guidance was mostly adopted by the industry since the publication of RFC 7525 in 2015.
 - Versions of TLS earlier than 1.2 were deprecated {{!RFC8996}}.
-- Version 1.3 of TLS {{!RFC8446}} was released and version 1.3 of DTLS was finalized {{!I-D.ietf-tls-dtls13}}; these versions largely mitigate or resolve the described attacks.
+- Version 1.3 of TLS {{!RFC8446}} was released, followed by version 1.3 of DTLS {{!RFC9147}}; these versions largely mitigate or resolve the described attacks.

 Those who implement and deploy TLS and DTLS, in particular versions 1.2 or earlier of these protocols, need guidance on how TLS can be used securely.
 This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code to be deployed in environments defined in {{applicability}}.
 Concerning deployment, this document targets a wide audience -- namely, all deployers who wish to add authentication (be it one-way only or mutual), confidentiality, and data integrity protection to their communications.